emma-sax4/emmasax4.info/_posts/skimp-and-splurge/2019-11-12-three-years-later.md

 > **SPLURGE: eating at nice restaurants**.
 I don’t mean super pricey restaurants, just ones that aren’t fast-food chains.
 I would never skip on going out to eat with an old friend at a decently nice restaurant.
 Worst case scenario, I’m fed with good-tasting food, my wallet is $45 lighter, and I’ve gotten some socializing done with friend(s).
 Could be worse.
 And I’ll probably get leftovers out of it, too.

 Recently, I've begun to switch up my diet in favor of healthy foods that are homecooked.
 I make simple, easy-to-remember recipes.
 But I've also learned that I can save a lot of money by not going out to eat.
 Cooking food at home is cheaper and healthier.
-Now, eating a bunch of frozen meals will add up, so instead I've been opting for pasta, beans, rice, eggs, fresh fruit, and frozen veggies.
+I will say that eating a bunch of frozen meals will add up, so instead I've been opting for pasta, beans, rice, eggs, fresh fruit, and frozen veggies.
 Cheap and easy to cook!

 ### 5.